Magic Mike: Casting

 On August 16, 2011, it was reported that Matthew McConaughey had landed a role in the film.
 He was the first person cast, aside from Tatum.
 McConaughey revealed that Soderbergh called him to offer him the role of Dallas.
 After Soderbergh pitched him the story, McConaughey laughed and in 10 minutes he accepted the role.
 It was the second time he accepted a role over the phone; the first time was for a Richard Linklater film.
 Commenting on the role, the actor said: "I knew that I was just going to be able to fly.
 It was really fun to play someone so committed, in many ways."
-Joe Manganiello accepted the role of Big Dick Richie after talking to What to Expect When You're Expecting co-star Chris Rock who convinced him to do it.
+Joe Manganiello accepted the role of Big Dick Richie after talking to What to Expect When You're Expecting co-star Chris Rock, who convinced him to do it.
 Cody Horn gave her insight on how she got the part of Brooke:

-The cast visited a strip club to see what this world was like and the dance routines and to get information on the backstage life.
-To prepare for the role, McConaughey went in a Los Angeles strip mall to get used to regular waxing.
+The cast visited a male strip club to see what the world of male stripping was like and to get information on the backstage life.
+To prepare for the role, McConaughey went to a Los Angeles strip mall to get used to regular waxing.
 Matt Bomer had to put on about 15 pounds for his part.
 Adam Rodriguez went through a cardio and weights training.